-3.13.3 Nature of the Oil and Gas Industry in North Dakota
+3.16.3 Nature of the Oil and Gas Industry in North Dakota

 Oil and Gas development, which includes the extraction of oil and gas, drilling of wells, and support activities, has significantly increased in North Dakota over the last decade as exploration in the Bakken formation has intensified.
-North Dakota is consistently ranked one of the U.S's top oil and gas producing states, producing more than 242 million barrels (bbls) of oil and 258.9

-MCF of natural gas in 2012(ND Department of Mineral Resources, 2013).
-According to the Independent Petroleum Association of America, a total of 1,179 wells were drilled in 2010.
-Of these, 1,105 were oil wells, 3 were gas wells, and 71 were reported as dry holes.
-North Dakota had 153 active operators in 2010.
-The average cost of drilling and equipping a well was \$8,908,325 (oil), \$2,359,5071 (gas), and \$201,912 (dry holes) (IPAA, 2013).
-Average 2012 wellhead price of oil produced from BLM-managed minerals in North Dakota for crude oil was \$83.68 per bbl (ONRR, 2013).
+North Dakota is consistently ranked one of the U.S's top oil and gas producing states, producing more than 242 million barrels (bbls) of oil and 258.9 MCF of natural gas in 2012(ND Department of Mineral Resources, 2013).
+According to the Independent Petroleum Association of America, a total of 1,735 wells were drilled in 2011.
+Of these, 1,610 were oil wells and 125 were reported as dry holes.
+North Dakota had 158 active operators in 2011.
+Average drilling costs in Western North Dakota have been estimated to be about \$7.3 million (IPAA, 2013).
+Average 2012 wellhead price of oil produced from BLMmanaged minerals in North Dakota for crude oil was \$83.68 per bbl (ONRR, 2013).
 Leasing federal minerals for oil and gas exploration, development, and production stimulates tremendous economic activity within the state, influencing employment, income, and public revenues.
 The extent to which economic impacts of federal minerals leasing affects local communities depends on the number of acres leased, the number of wells drilled, and the amount of oil and gas produced by these wells.

-3.13.4 Leasing
+3.16.4 Leasing

-As of November 4, 2013, there were 98,502 acres of federal minerals leased for oil and gas development in the five ND Field Office counties with lease nominations.
-Approximately, 29 percent of the leased acres within these nine counties are not held by production.
-Currently, annual lease rental is paid on 28,252 acres which are not held by production.
+As of June 2014, there were 239,217 mineral acres administered by the BLM leased for oil and gas development in the North Dakota.
+Approximately 61 percent, or 145,208 acres, of these leased minerals were located in the four counties with parcel nominated for leasing at the upcoming sale.
+Of BLM's 145,208 leased mineral acres within these four counties, only 19 percent were not held by production.
+Currently, annual lease rental is paid on 27,330 acres which are not held by production.
 Lease rental is \$1.50 per acre per year for the first five years and \$2.00 per acre per year thereafter.
-Annual average lease and rental revenue from BLM lands in these five counties was estimated to generate about \$49,000 for the federal government.
-Lease rents were not paid on 70,250 acres which were held by production.
-Instead, royalties were paid on the oil and gas production from these leases.
+Rental revenue is collected on about 28,250 acres.
+Annual average lease and rental revenue from BLM lands in these four counties was estimated to generate about \$47,800 for the federal government.
+Forty-nine percent of the federal leasing revenues are distributed back to the state in which they were generated.
+The state of North Dakota distributes half of these revenues to school districts across the state (ND state code 15.1-27-25) while the other half is returned to the counties where the rental revenue was generated.
+On Annual average \$11,700 is returned to North Dakota school districts and collectively \$11,700 is returned to Bowman, Dunn, McKenzie, and Williams counties.